Not sure how much vinyl siding costs? To prepare your budget for an upcoming siding project, read on to learn about average supply and labor costs.

 Because it consists of pre-made planks, vinyl siding is a much easier material to install yourself, whether you’re a confident DIYer or a beginner with a group of friends who are willing to put in some elbow grease.
 Vinyl planks are easier to install and go up quicker, and you can even mount them to brackets yourself.

-Stucco, on the other hand, has to be applied in layers to be effective and often requires the skill of an experienced professional who can do it right the first time.
+Stucco, on the other hand, has to be applied in layers to be effective and often requires the skill of an experienced professional who does stucco and can do it right the first time.
+It takes time for the layers of stucco to dry, so the installation timeline is longer than with vinyl.
+It’s also far more difficult to remove stucco, while removing or replacing vinyl siding is a simple and straightforward process.

 The good news is that both stucco and vinyl siding are low-maintenance materials.
 Stucco problems are generally few and far between, although a visible crack should cause concern and be repaired as soon as possible.

-Because it can fade in the sun, stucco can also benefit from frequent paint touch-ups.
+Because it can fade in the sun, stucco also benefits from frequent paint touchups.
 Vinyl simply requires an annual cleaning, which is a fairly painless task that you can do yourself.

-Vinyl siding is more sustainable due to its highly-recyclable material.
+Vinyl siding is more sustainable because it’s a recyclable material.
 In its production, there’s no manufacturing waste, and its ease of installation helps save energy.
-Plus, vinyl’s average lifespan is long compared to other materials, so you won’t have to replace it as often.
+Plus, vinyl’s average lifespan is longer than other materials, so you won’t have to replace it as often.

 The resale value of your home, whether it has stucco siding or vinyl siding, may largely depend on the region you live in.
-However, based on a report by Remodeling Magazine, vinyl siding has an 80% return on investment (ROI) versus stucco, which has a 70% to 75% ROI.
-This makes vinyl siding more appealing for resale, but not by a significant margin.
+Both vinyl siding and stucco can increase your home’s value.
+However, based on a report by Remodeling Magazine, vinyl siding has an 80% return on investment (ROI).
+This makes vinyl siding more appealing for resale, but consider your location and what siding styles you see most commonly used.

 Based on the results from the categories above, it’s easy to see why vinyl is the most popular siding option.
 It’s budget-friendly, easy to install and replace, better for the environment, customizable, and it’s not going out of style any time soon.